syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Getting-Started.md

 # Getting Started with Windows Forms Docking Manager

-This section explains how to design a `DockingManager` control in a Windows Forms application and overview of its basic functionalities.
+This section explains how to design a [Docking Manager in Windows Forms](https://www.syncfusion.com/winforms-ui-controls/docking-manager) application and overview of its basic functionalities.

 ## Assembly deployment